Assert vs Require in Solidity – Learn the Difference [Best 2021 Guide]

 The Byzantium hard fork is a blockchain upgrade that was deployed in October 2017 at block 4,370,000.
 It was made up of nine Ethereum Improvement Protocols (EIPs) that were designed to improve Ethereum’s privacy, efficiency, scalability, and security.

-Let us dive deeper into our assert vs require in the Solidity guide to learn what that difference was!
+Let us now dive deeper into the assert vs. require in the Solidity and learn what that difference was!

-The assert() and require() functions are a part of the error handling aspect in Solidity.
-Solidity makes use of state-reverting error handling exceptions.
+The assert() and require() functions are a part of the handling error in Solidity.
+Solidity makes use of state-reverting error-handling exceptions.
 This means all changes made to the contract on that call or any sub-calls are undone if an error is thrown.
 It also flags an error.

-They are quite similar as both check for conditions and if they are not met, would throw an error.
+They are quite similar in that as both check for conditions and if they are not met, would throw an error.

 2. Gas Utility

-The big difference between the two is that the assert() function when false, uses up all the remaining gas and reverts all the changes made.
+The big difference between the two is that the assert() function when the boolean condition evaluates to false, uses up all the remaining gas and reverts all the changes made.

-Meanwhile, a require() function when false, also reverts back all the changes made to the contract but does refund all the remaining gas fees we offered to pay.
-This is the most common Solidity function used by developers for debugging and error handling.
+Meanwhile, a require() function when the condition is false, also reverts back all the changes made to the contract but does refund all the remaining gas fees we offered to pay.
+This is the most common function used by developers for debugging and error handling in Solidity.

 3. Syntax